Uncategorized

 **Step 4: Cut the Corkboard**

-Using a utility knife or scissors, cut the corkboard to fit the dimensions of your wall.
-It’s often easier to manage smaller sections, especially when using rolls.
-Employ a straightedge or ruler to achieve clean, straight cuts.
+Using a utility knife or scissors, cut the corkboard to match the dimensions of your wall.
+If you’re using tiles, you might need to trim some pieces to accommodate edges or corners.
+Use a straight edge or ruler for accurate, clean cuts.

 **Step 5: Plan the Layout**